 What is the Insurance Regulatory Sandbox?

 The goal of the Insurance Regulatory Sandbox is to reduce regulatory hurdles for companies that want to introduce new concepts and products at the same speed as insurance technology develops.
-The law allows the department to waive the specific requirements of an insurance law, regulation, or bulletin if its application would prohibit the introduction of a more innovative or efficient product or service and if the waiver would not put consumers at risk.
+The law, Act 57 of 2019, allows the department to waive the specific requirements of an insurance law, regulation, or bulletin if its application would prohibit the introduction of a more innovative or efficient product or service and if the waiver would not put consumers at risk.

 Companies applying for innovation waivers must be licensed insurers in Vermont.
 Products offered under the waiver must be made available to fewer than 10,000 consumers and waivers are limited to a 12-month period with the option for a one-time 12-month extension.
 During the waiver period, participating companies will be subject to enhanced regulatory oversight by the department.
 No waivers or extensions will be granted after July 1, 2021.